 I have stopped reading and watching the news for over 2 years now.
-I have kept an arms distance from newspapers, developed an allergy for news websites and made a habit of changing the TV channel if I landed on a news program accidentally.
+I have kept an arms distance from newspapers, developed an allergy for news websites, and made a habit of changing the TV channel if I land on a news program accidentally.

 I can guess what question you have in mind.
 “Did you not miss out on useful information?”, you ask.
 The answer – not a tad bit.

 People have a misconception that staying away from news would lead to a lack of knowledge on current affairs which in turn impacts our daily life.
 The truth, however, is the opposite.
 When I stopped following the news, my mind felt more calm and serene, allowing me to work on things I love.

 - What happens when you watch the news

 - Why watching the news causes more damage than good?

 - 2. Your mind invokes fear and anxiety

 - 3. You make an unrealistic estimation of risks

 - 5. You become a part of gossip/arguments

 - 7. Your body releases more cortisol which impacts your health